TomFrost/fs_eventbridge/README.md

 FS-EventBridge is distributed under the ISC license.
 See LICENSE.txt for details.

 ## Credits
-FS-EventBridge was created by Tom Shawver at TechnologyAdvice.
+FS-EventBridge was created by Tom Shawver at TechnologyAdvice in 2016.